 Welcome to OSHA's Fall Prevention Campaign

 FALLS ARE THE LEADING CAUSE OF DEATH IN CONSTRUCTION.
-In 2010, there were 264 fall fatalities (255 falls to lower level) out of 774 total fatalities in construction.
+In 2016, there were 370 fatal falls to a lower level out of 991 construction fatalities (BLS data).
 These deaths are preventable.

 PLAN ahead to get the job done safely